 of the project:

 Artesis Plantijn University College (AP)- Artesis Plantijn University College is a brand new university college, originating from Artesis University College and Plantijn University College.
 AP or Artesis Plantijn University College Antwerp stands for Antwerp and Province, Arts and Professional, Ambitious...
 Read more Association of Colleges (AoC)- The Association of Colleges (AoC) is a not-for-profit membership organisation set up in 1996 by colleges to act as their collective voice.
 Today, AoC represents and promotes the interests of...
 Read more Baden-Wuerttemberg Cooperative State University (DHBW)- Baden-Wuerttemberg Cooperative State University (Duale Hochschule Baden-Württemberg / DHBW ) is the first higher education institution in Germany which combines on-the-job training and academic studies and, therefore, achieves a close integration of theory and practice,...
 Read more Centre for Investigation and Applied Innovation in VET (Tknika)- Tknika is the Institute for the Innovation of the Vocational and Educational Training System.
 It was established by the Vice-Ministry of Education of the Basque Government.
 It was created in...
-Read more Czech Association of Schools of Professional Higher Education (CASPHE)- Sdružení profesního terciárního vzdělávání (SSVS) CASPHE is the Czech Association of Professional Higher Education, an independent organisation (NGO) of higher professional schools/colleges, higher education institutions and experienced individuals in the...
+Read more Czech Association of Schools of Professional Higher Education (CASPHE)- Sdružení profesního terciárního vzdělávání (SSVS) The Czech Association of Professional Higher Education (CASPHE) is an independent organisation of colleges and institutes of professional higher education in the Czech Republic....
 Read more European Association of Institutions in Higher Education (EURASHE)- EURASHE is the European Association of Institutions in Higher Education that offer professionally orientated programmes and are engaged in applied research within the Bologna cycles.
 EURASHE represents universities of applied sciences...
 Read more Knowledge Innovation Centre (Malta) (KIC-Malta)- The Knowledge Innovation Centre is a dynamic consultancy focusing on knowledge brokerage and innovation of knowledge transfer processes.
 The Centre brings together a variety of local and European experts from...
 Read more

 Following are some of the experts involved in the project: